vitessio/website/content/en/docs/user-guides/vtexplain.md

 ---
-title: VTExplain
+title: Explaining how Vitess executes a SQL statement
 ---

-# Explaining a query
+# Explaining how Vitess executes a SQL statement

 To learn how Vitess will execute a particular SQL statement, use the [VTexplain tool](../reference/vtexplain).
 This tool works similarly to the MySQL `EXPLAIN` statement.